 In 1794 David Dale, the Scottish philanthropist, founded a church in Abbey Close, Paisley, locally known as Dale's Kirk.
 Its members were known as the Abbey Close Independents.
 In 1795, seven or eight Baptists from this group formed themselves into a separate body, meeting in each other's houses until they had a meeting place of their own, also in Abbey Close.

-In the spring of 1798 the Baptist Church here mentioned, having found their premises too small, agreed to build a new place of worship on the ground in Storie Street, Paisley.
+In the spring of 1798, the Baptist Church, having found their premises too small, agreed to build a new place of worship on the ground in Storie Street, Paisley.
 By December of that same year, the new church had been erected.
 Thomas Coats became a member of this church in which he served for upwards of 44 years until his death on the 15th October 1883.

-On 28th January 1885 Dr Oliver Flett, minister of the Storie Street church, intimated to his congregation that the late Thomas Coats' family had resolved to build a church in his memory.
-The church was to be used to the very best advantage to make it 'a living memorial to his name, so revered by all'.
+On 28th January 1885, Dr Oliver Flett, minister of the Storie Street church, intimated to his congregation that the late Thomas Coats' family had resolved to build a church in his memory.
+The church was to be used as 'a living memorial to his name, so revered by all'.

 The congregation has now disbanded.
 The arduous task of finding a secure future for the Memorial Building lay with its four trustees – all former congregation members – who owned the building.
 Their favoured option is to see the church transformed into a multi-purpose venue that people can use and enjoyed by Paisley and beyond.